deepgram-devs/code-samples/README.md

 # Code Samples

-This repository contains a collection of code samples which show how to make common requests Deepgram API in various languages.
+This repository contains a collection of code samples which show how to make common requests to the Deepgram API in various languages.

 ## Getting Started